SenkaWolf/senkawolf.github.io/_posts/2018-07-24-malipospack.md

 * Add my repo to cydia http://senkawolf.github.io/repo
 * Click on 'Sources'.
 * Click on 'Senka's Repo'.
-* Select the 'Wallpapers' Secton.
+* Select the 'Malipo Addon' Secton.
-* Select the tweak 'Iphone Wallpapers Pack'.
+* Select the tweak 'Malipo Sounds Pack'.
 * Finally click 'install' at the top right.

 That's all.